0xrsydn/Data-AI-Agent/README.md

 # Data AI Agent

-Provide your data, either csv or sql, then ask any questions about it on AI Agent!
+Provide your data, either CSV or SQL, then ask any questions about it on AI Agent!